 Within the scheduled programme period of ten years, SEAPOP aims to map in detail the distribution of breeding, staging and wintering seabirds along all coastlines of Norway and the Svalbard archipelago.
 For logistic and economic reasons, much of the highly dynamic distribution of seabirds at sea in the vast areas covered by the programme will be predicted using multi-disciplinary models.
 This work is conducted in cooperation with the Institute of Marine Research in Bergen and is based on data collected on their ecosystem surveys in parts of the area.

 SEAPOP also funds a number of more specialised, shorter-term studies of seabird ecology and habitat use.
 These studies are aimed at species that are particularly vulnerable to certain environmental influences, or that in some way are of special interest or valuable in terms of conservation.

-Unfortunately, most of the SEAPOP web site is still in Norwegian only, but we are working on expanding the English version.
 The web site will accumulate and communicate a lot of results generated by the programme.
 Although only licensed users are able to download raw data, a variety of pre-prepared information and data on seabird distribution and performance is made freely available.
 The site also contains an up-to-date list of scientific publications associated with the programme, and summaries of the main results will be presented in annual reports, the three first of which have already been published.
 These and other publications that have been produced and facilitated for by SEAPOP can be found under Publications.